UoM-Data-Science-Platforms/gm-sde/projects/Industry - 001 - Gendius/README.md

 ```
 A variable:
   -	all-patients: boolean - (true/false) if true, then all patients are included, otherwise only those in the pre-existing #Patients table.
   -	gp-events-table: string - (table name) the name of the table containing the GP events.
 Usually is "SharedCare.GP_Events" but can be anything with the columns: FK_Patient_Link_ID, EventDate, and SuppliedCode
 ```

 _Output_
 ```
-Temp tables as follows:
+Temp table called #PatientHeight with columns:
+	-	FK_Patient_Link_ID - unique patient id
+	- HeightInCentimetres - int - the most recent height in cm
- #PatientHeight - two column table linking patient link id with the most recent height value
+	-	HeightDate - date (YYYY/MM/DD) - the date of the most recent height measurement
 ```
 _File_: `query-get-height.sql`